PJinda168/zmk-config-corne-dongle/readme.md

 # ZMK Corne Keyboard Layout

-This this my personal zmk config, the firmware is built to work with the following device.
+This this my personal zmk config, the firmware is built to work with the following devices.

 - Keyboard: Corne 6 column
 - Controller: nice!nano v2 + nice!view (for both left and right keyboard)